GW Research at AAAS

 Home

-The George Washington University is a global, comprehensive R1 research institution in Washington, DC, and a member of the Association of American Universities.
-From our location in the nation’s capital, GW faculty and their students carry out cutting-edge research and scholarship in diverse fields, partnering with community organizations, local and federal government agencies, industry and our academic peers in the U.S. and around the world to investigate some of the world’s most complex challenges.
+The George Washington University is a global research institution in Washington, D.C. and a founding institutional member of the American Association for the Advancement of Science.
+From our location in the nation’s capital, GW faculty and students conduct cutting‑edge research across diverse disciplines, collaborating with community organizations, government agencies, industry partners and academic peers around the world to tackle today’s most complex challenges—from climate change, infectious diseases and health equity to trustworthy AI, disinformation, cancer and more.

 On the Sci-Mic Stage